syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Shape-Annotations.md

 ##### How to directly include cloud shape from toolbar

-We can add a polygon with cloudy border style directly as a cloud shape from the default toolbar.
+Polygon with cloudy border style can be added directly as a cloud shape from the default toolbar.

 The following image illustrates the option to set polygon annotation mode with cloudy border style.